duckheadphotography.com Photography by Rodney Gene Mahaffey

 The first 70-some images in this gallery were taken over the course of several years at the annual Memorial Day "Cruisin' with the Oldies" car show in Casper.
 I love the owners who rev up their engines for 10 minutes at jet decibel level, then grin sheepishly at the spectators, "My wife wanted me to do that."
 I also love the guys with their kids who observe, "Man, we really it tore it up in one of these when I was in school."

 It's not just about getting from Point A to Point B. It's about cool.
+It's about all the ways of getting there.

 Before the Deluge: the Big Apple and the Big Easy